 The Certificate in Risk Management and Insurance is designed to prepare students to become working professionals in the property and casualty insurance industry and to provide students with the information needed to pass licensure examinations such as the Chartered Property Casualty Underwriters series.
-Completion of the 18-credit cluster of courses below will lead to a certificate in Risk Management and Insurance.
+The 18 credit certificate program in Risk Management and Insurance is offered in both distance and in-person modalities.